GSA-TTS/identity-idva-docs/_pages/faqs.md

 	</li>
 	<li>During this study, you will walk through these steps for identity proofing:
 		<ul class="solid-bullet-list">
-			<li><strong>Document Authentication:</strong> You will capture images of your government issued identification document (ID) and a selfie.
+			<li><strong>Document Authentication:</strong> You will capture images of your government-issued identification document (ID) and a selfie.
 Because we will be testing FIVE different authentication systems, you will be asked to take a picture of your ID, and take a selfie, FIVE TIMES (once for each system).<br />The pictures of your ID will check for fraud-prevention markings like holograms, as well as the expiration date and barcode.
 The selfies help ensure that you are the same person that is pictured on your ID.</li>
-			<li><strong>Personally Identifiable Information (PII) Validation:</strong> - You will provide your phone number and SSN and confirm your first and last name, date of birth, and address.
+			<li><strong>Personally Identifiable Information (PII) Validation:</strong> You will provide your phone number and SSN and confirm your first and last name, date of birth, and address.
 These items will be used to validate your personal information against consumer records like credit history and your phone account record.</li>
 			<li><strong>Device Risk Check:</strong> The website scans your mobile device’s features and capabilities.</li>
 			<li><strong>Security Code Check:</strong> You will receive and confirm a security code on your device (by phone call or text message).</li>
 		</ul>